emrichmp/myBPI/dev_planning.md

 [X] - Figure out specific Vianai Colors
 [X] - Do header
 [X] - build currencies object in currencies.js
-[] - Figure out what the "profile info" is going to be [X] - Style inputs and space them
+[X] - Figure out what the "profile info" is going to be [X] - Style inputs and space them
 [] - handle fetch request
 [] - Setup table to show json response